About Stanford's

 2007 — Goodman Simulation Center (now the Goodman Surgical Education Center) opens

-2015 — Division of Emergency Medicine becomes separate department.
+2015 — Division of Emergency Medicine becomes an independent department.

 2016 — Stanford-Surgery Policy Improvement and Education Center (S-SPIRE Center) opens.